JosephLord215/FrontendMentorQRcodecomponent/README.md

 ### What I learned

 I learned how to create a card only using HTML and CSS.
-I also learned how to use media queries to resize that card.
+Also, I learned how to use media queries to resize that card.

 ### Useful resources